The Researchfish system

 - Only the grant holder can press submit.
 PIs can delegate someone to help them complete their Researchfish portfolio, but the delegate cannot press 'Submit'.
 Once the data has been updated, the PI must submit.

-Cancer Research UK - Next submission period 7 February - 17 March 2022
+Cancer Research UK - Submission period 2022 now closed

 Information is available on the Cancer Research UK website.